← Back to Blog

 The Route Landscape

-From Western Europe (London LHR, Amsterdam AMS, Paris CDG, Frankfurt FRA), the most common hubs are Singapore (SIN), Kuala Lumpur (KUL), Doha (DOH), Dubai (DXB), and Hong Kong (HKG).
+From Western Europe (London LHR, Amsterdam AMS, Paris CDG, Frankfurt FRA), the most common hubs are Singapore (SIN), cheapest flights to Kuala Lumpur (KUL), Doha (DOH), Dubai (DXB), and Hong Kong (HKG).
 From Southern and Eastern Europe the picture shifts: Turkish Airlines through Istanbul IST is dominant, and Gulf carriers are competitive from both ends of the continent.

 The cheapest fares consistently come from markets that most travellers overlook entirely.
 Booking through a Gulf-state website rather than a UK or German portal can shave €80–€120 off the same Emirates or Qatar itinerary, because base fares are filed differently by market.